Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/reference/feature-gates.md

 * Until a feature becomes GA, there are no guarantees that will continue being available.
 For more information, see the [changelog](https://github.com/Kong/kubernetes-ingress-controller/blob/main/CHANGELOG.md).

 {:.important}
 >**Important:** To avoid disruption to your services consider not using features until they have reached GA status.

 [k8s]:https://kubernetes.io
 [gates]:https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/
 [stages]:https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/#feature-stages
-[specs]: /kubernetes-ingress-controller/latest/reference/custom-resources/
-[guides]: /kubernetes-ingress-controller/latest/guides/overview/
 [k8s-keps]:https://github.com/kubernetes/enhancements
 [kic-keps]:https://github.com/Kong/kubernetes-ingress-controller/tree/main/keps
 [releases]:https://github.com/Kong/kubernetes-ingress-controller/releases

 ## Feature gate details

 ### SanitizeKonnectConfigDumps

 The `SanitizeKonnectConfigDumps` feature enables the sanitization of configuration dumps that are sent to Konnect.
 This means {{site.kic_product_name}} will obfuscate all sensitive information that your Kong config contains, such as private keys in `Certificate` entities and `Consumer` entities' credentials.

 {:.important}
 > **Warning:** `KongPlugin`'s and `KongClusterPlugin`'s `config` field is not sanitized.
 If you have sensitive information
 > in your `KongPlugin`'s `config` field, it will be sent to Konnect as is.
 To avoid that, please consider using
 > [KongVault](/kubernetes-ingress-controller/{{page.release}}/reference/custom-resources/#kongvault).